You couldn't stage a play today

 - Used on one episode of Good Eats, of all things.
 A scene explaining how corned beef came (erroneously) to be associated with Irish cuisine employed a Jewish rabbi and an Irish priest sitting in a bar.
 After some dialogue and an explanationnote from Alton's nutritional anthropologist, we get the set-up to a corny old-fashioned joke: "A priest, a rabbi, and a nutritional anthropologist walk into a bar..."
 Then Alton, the priest, and the rabbi all roll their eyes and get up to leave.

-- A rare modern-day example is found in Comedy Central's two fake news shows, The Daily Show and The Colbert Report.
-Jon Stewart (born Jonathan Liebowitz) takes news stories heavily laden with corruption, stupidity, and disaster, and handles them with sarcasm and exasperated
+- One (relatively rare) modern example involved Comedy Central's two current events shows, The Daily Show (under Jon Stewart) and The Colbert Report, from 2006 (when Colbert got his show) through 2015 (when Colbert left for The Late Show and Stewart more or less retired).
+Stewart (born Jonathan Liebowitz) took news stories heavily laden with corruption, stupidity, and disaster, and handled them with sarcasm and exasperated

-ranting kvetching.
-Stephen ColberT, despite the French-sounding pronunciation of his character's name, is predominantly Irish-American and unapologetically Catholic, and watching his onscreen persona is like watching every single patriotic George M Cohannote musical all at the same time.
-He also shares Gracie Allen's obliviousness to reality.
+rantingkvetching.
+Stephen ColberT, despite the French-sounding pronunciation of his character's name, is predominantly Irish-American and unapologetically Catholic, and watching his onscreen persona on the Report was like watching every single patriotic George M Cohannote musical all at the same time.
+He also shared Gracie Allen's obliviousness to reality.

 - Conan O'Brien and his former bandleader Max Weinberg would do a lot of comedy bits together on both Late Night and The Tonight Show.
 Inverted Trope because O'Brien was neurotic and self-deprecating while Weinberg was a morally-loose The Casanova.